shirwewe/ece243-labs-2024/README.md

 - Lab 6: Coding in C and Audio Input and Output (February 26)
 - Lab 7: Introduction to Graphics and Animation (March 11, 2024)

-Lab in progress: Lab 7
+Lab in progress: lab all DONE!

 xoxo <3 syl